RodrigoGarciaLeon/Library/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to this new project.
+Here.
+I'm taking my firsts steps in programming.
 ## Folder Structure

 The workspace contains two folders by default, where: